 Can my child celebrate his/her birthday at school?

 Yes.
-Your child's birthday can be celebrated at school in a simple fashion.
-You may bring a small treat for each class member such as cupcakes, cake, donuts or cookies (when bring a cake, please remember to bring plates, forks, napkins and something to cut the cake with.)
-We discourage party favors of any kind being distributed.
-Please save those for home.
+Your child’s birthday can be celebrated at school in a simple fashion.
+You may bring a small treat for each class member such as cupcakes, cake, donuts or cookies (when bringing a cake, please remember to bring plates, forks, napkins and something to cut the cake with.)
+We discourage party favors of any kind being distributed; please save those for home.
 Birthday treats can be shared in the classroom, not in the cafeteria.
 Celebrating a birthday in the cafeteria can present a problem because all kindergarten classes eat lunch together and only one class receives a treat.
-Many times your child's teacher will assign your child's snack day on his birthday.
-This will allow for the afternoon snack be the birthday treat.
-Please check prior for allergies.
+Many times your child’s teacher will assign your child’s snack day on his birthday.
+This will allow for the afternoon snack to be the birthday treat.
+Please check with your child’s teacher about classroom allergies.

 Is there counseling for students?

 Yes.
-The elementary school counseling and guidance program is a planned, sequential set of interrelated services designed to help address the academic/educational, social/emotional, and career/vocational domains of child development.
+The elementary school counseling and guidance program is a planned, sequential set of interrelated services designed to help address the academic/educational, social/emotional and career/vocational domains of child development.
 It supports the educational process by helping children master the development tasks of childhood and learn effectively and efficiently.
 Emphasis is also placed on the early identification of factors that interfere with learning and on planning interventions to address those factors.
 The goal of the program is to help students acquire the knowledge and skills essential for academic competence, responsible behavior and successful living in society.
 The counseling and guidance program services are available to all students.
-You can learn more by visiting the Guidance website.
+Learn more by visiting the Counseling Center website.

 May I call my child at school?

-Students are only called for phone calls in the case of an emergency.
+Please call your student only in the event of an emergency.

 How can I find out more about the kindergarten curriculum?

-At the beginning of the school year, you will receive a copy of the kindergarten curriculum guide.
-This will give you an overview of the kindergarten program.
+At the beginning of the school year, you will receive a copy of the kindergarten curriculum guide; this will provide an overview of the kindergarten program.
 The brochure will be discussed in more detail at Open House Night held for parents in September.